OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 The manifest for the **HelloProjectOData** project is the HelloProjectOData.xml file.
 You can optionally modify the manifest to add a description of the add-in, a reference to an icon, information for additional languages, and other settings.
 Procedure 3 simply modifies the add-in display name and description, and adds an icon.

-For more information about the manifest, see [Office Add-ins XML manifest](../develop/add-in-manifests.md) and [Schema reference for Office Add-ins manifests (v1.1)](../develop/add-in-manifests.md#see-also).
+For more information about the manifest, see [Office Add-ins manifest](../develop/add-in-manifests.md) and [Schema reference for Office Add-ins manifests](/openspecs/office_file_formats/ms-owemxml/c6a06390-34b8-4b42-82eb-b28be12494a8).

 ### Procedure 3.
 Modify the add-in manifest